jasminecronin/intro-to-cs-I/README.md

 ### Exercises

 These are very small programs or just functions that were assigned as weekly practice.
 Details of functionality for each submission are included in the relevant file.

+## Extra Credit

+This is additional work I've done outside of what was required for the course, done only to for my own learning.

+### How to Design Programs Exercises

+Short warmups and practices from the textbook How to Design Programs, First Edition.